Convention & Visitors Bureau

 Of course, even in winter, you'll want to plan some outside time.
 If it's snowy, hit Boulder's sledding hills, head to Eldora for family-friendly skiing and snowboarding terrain or go for a winter hike (there's no such thing as bad weather, just bad clothing!).

 Many of the paths around Chautauqua Trailhead are kid-friendly, and the Ranger's Cottage here offers free nature discovery packs.
 Also try Wonderland Lake, Settler's Park and South Mesa trails.
+For a fun biking outing, the free Valmont Bike Park (named on this bucket list) has three pump tracks, one of which is for toddlers.
 Splash on the banks of Boulder Creek at Eben G. Fine Park or head out to the Boulder Reservoir for beach time and water recreation galore, or please your little fishies at one of a handful of great swimming pools in Boulder.

 Of course, if it's just good old-fashioned playtime you want, consider Gateway Park Fun Center in North Boulder.
 Kids of all ages will be swept up in the mini golf course, go-karts, batting cages, human maze, an indoor arcade and more.